eeshvardasikcm/insight-for-good-platform-adk/README.md

           * **Emphasis on Core Values:** Contextualization with an emphasis on humanitarianism, sustainability, and ethical development.
       * *Future Development (Beyond Hackathon):* To significantly enhance the nuance, adaptability, and depth of the Benevolent AI Response Strategy.
   * **User Interaction (Hackathon Submission):**
       * The user interface **being implemented** for the hackathon version **will provide** access to the core functionalities achieved, demonstrating the primary interaction model.
-The detailed planning for this initial UI, including its development stages for the hackathon, is available in our [Initial UI Plan](https://www.google.com/search?q=/planning/docs/UI_PLAN.md).
+The detailed planning for this initial UI, including its development stages for the hackathon, is available in our [Initial UI Plan].
       * *Future Development (Beyond Hackathon):* To create a more comprehensive and user-friendly UI/UX.

 -----